La Pampa, Argentina: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Check that you pick the right type.
-The vast majority of adapters currently sold are just plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Ensure that you get the right kind.
+Most adapters currently being sold are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount